loseeu1094661/BMI-6015_Project/README.md

 Daxton

 (5 points): Organize steps using pipelines.
-Both will implement within the models
+Both will implement within the models, especially the supervised learning models.

 (10 points): Use SHAP to explain and interpret the obtained results.
 Both?
 Will see what this is